jexia/docs/docs/apphost/README.md

 ![No Application](./step_6.png)

 There are two states for deployment: Done (green dot) or Fail (red dot).
-In the case of a red dot confirm you can build your repo locally, check if you have a package.json with build and start sections and try to re-deploy by clicking the Deploy button again.
+In the case of a red dot confirm you can build your repo locally, check if you have a package.json with the build and start sections and try to re-deploy by clicking the Deploy button again.
 As well feel free to contact our support team.

 Failures can also be caused if you try to use a private repo with a free project.
-Then the deployment will fail with the message: Could not clone repo.....
+Then the deployment will fail with the message: Could not clone repo...

 when all goes well you will see a green dot: